connectrpc/connectrpc.com/src/content/docs/docs/governance/rfc/008-server-compression-preference.md

 The compression algorithm to use for a request is determined by two factors

-- The compression methods supported by a server
+- The compression methods supported by a server, configured by the user
 - The list of compressions in the client's `Accept-Encoding` header, e.g., `gzip, br, zstd`

 Currently, it is the order in the `Accept-Encoding` header that determines which